 Step 1: Know Where You Are

-Before you even think about creating a new budget, the first thing you need to do is determine how you spend your money now.
+Before you even think about creating a new budget, you need to determine how you spend your money now.
 So, the first step is to keep track of what you’re spending.
 This is going to take cooperation between all the family members.

 For example, it’s not enough to write down that you spent $53.45 at the grocery store.
-You need to hang on to that receipt so that you know what you bought at the store.
+You need to hang on to that receipt to know what you bought at the store.
 This will be important later when you’re looking at where you can trim your expenses.

-If you want an app to track your spending for you, you will need to pay for it monthly.
+If you want an app to track your spending, you will need to pay for it monthly.
 Two of my favorite budgeting apps that I’ve played around with in the past and love are EveryDollar ( Dave Ramsey) and YNAB.
 The EveryDollar app does have a free version.

 The cheapest way to keep track is to get a spiral notebook and a large envelope.
-For the next month, you’ll write down any money that comes in on the first two pages.
+Next month, you’ll write down any money that comes in on the first two pages.
 Income doesn’t take two whole pages for most people, but you might want to leave some extra space.

 In most households, paychecks come at regular intervals, and at most, you get paid once a week.
 However, there are professions where the money comes in sporadically and even daily.
 So make sure you leave room for all the income you receive.

 On the following pages, you’ll write down any money you spend.
-This includes purchases made on credit cards and debit cards, as well as cash.
+This includes purchases made on credit cards and debit cards, and cash.
 So if you spend one penny, it needs to be written down in a notebook.

 I use apps that give me cashback for the receipts and items I purchase- like Ibotta, Receipt Hog, and Fetch Rewards, so keeping my receipts has become second nature.
 First, I’ll scan the receipts and then staple them together to file for our monthly budget.

 You might want to keep a smaller notebook in your purse or car to help you keep track of spending when you’re on the go.
-Then come home and record it in the central spiral that the entire family is using.
+Then come home and record it in the central spiral that the entire family uses.